-- a) Amend Section II, Definitions, to correctly define the term "Bed and Breakfast Inn" by adding the word "not," which was inadvertently omitted from the previous year's amendment. - "Bed and Breakfast Inn: Any Dwelling Unit, together with any accessory buildings thereto, located on one (1) Lot of Record, containing not more than seven (7) Lodging Units offered to the public for compensation for transient or semi-transient accommodations, provided that such Dwelling Unit and accessory building are owned and operated by an individual person or persons, and that all such owner(s) shall occupy the Dwelling Unit.
-A bed and Breakfast Inn shall be subject to the provisions of Section III, paragraph 3.7.2 and 3.7.5 of this Ordinance." - b) Amend Section IV striking "4.4.7 Maximum Number of Dwelling Units: The maximum number of dwelling units permitted in any multi-family dwelling shall be eight (8)."
-The paragraph conflicts with previous amendments that changed the maximum number of dwelling units allowed in any multi-family dwelling from eight (8) to twelve (12) or twenty-four (24), depending upon the zoning district. - c) Amend Section VIII, Conservation Subdivisions, adding undefined terms, and a procedure to review phased developments and regional impacts.
-The amendment includes striking the formula approach, associated exceptions, and the requirement that multi-family buildings have ground-level living space.
-It also increases the density bonuses, incentives, and the maximum height allowed for multi-family buildings, and clarifies the review process, plan requirements, and related provisions found elsewhere, such as in the Subdivision Regulations.
+- a) Amend Section II, Definitions, to correctly define the term "Bed and Breakfast Inn" by adding "not," which was inadvertently omitted from the previous year's amendment. - "Bed and Breakfast Inn: Any Dwelling Unit, together with any accessory buildings thereto, located on one (1) Lot of Record, containing not more than seven (7) Lodging Units offered to the public for compensation for transient or semi-transient accommodations, provided that such Dwelling Unit and accessory building are owned and operated by an individual person or persons, and that all such owner(s) shall occupy the Dwelling Unit.
+A bed and Breakfast Inn shall be subject to the provisions of Section III, paragraph 3.7.2 and 3.7.5 of this Ordinance." - b) Amend Section IV omitting "4.4.7 Maximum Number of Dwelling Units: The maximum number of dwelling units permitted in any multi-family dwelling shall be eight (8)."
+The paragraph conflicts with previous amendments that changed the maximum number of dwelling units allowed in any multi-family dwelling from eight (8) to twelve (12) or twenty-four (24), depending upon the zoning district.